uber/manifold/README.md

 <img alt="feature attribution view" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/feature_attribution_1.png" width="600">

-1. **Histogram / heatmap:** distribution of data from each data slice, shown in corresponding color.
+1. **Histogram / heatmap:** distribution of data from each data slice, shown in the corresponding color.
 2. **Segment groups:** indicates data slices you choose to compare against each other.
 3. **Ranking:** features are ranked by distribution difference between slices.

 <img alt="feature attribution view unit" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/feature_attribution_2.png" width="600">

 1. **X axis:** feature value.
-2. **Y axis:** Data count/density.
+2. **Y axis:** data count/density.
 3. **Divergence score:** measure of difference in distributions between slices.

 #### Explanation

 After you slice the data to create segment groups, feature distribution histograms/heatmaps from the two segment groups are shown in this view.

-Depending on the feature type, features can be shown as heatmaps on map for geo features, distribution curve for numerical features, or distribution bar chart for categorical features (In bar charts, categories on x-axis are sorted by instance count differenceLook for differences between the two distributions in each feature.)
+Depending on the feature type, features can be shown as heatmaps on a map for geo features, distribution curve for numerical features, or distribution bar chart for categorical features.
+(In bar charts, categories on the x-axis are sorted by instance count difference.
+Look for differences between the two distributions in each feature.)

 Features are ranked by their KL-Divergence - a measure of _difference_ between the two contrasting distributions.
 The higher the divergence is, the more likely this feature is correlated with the factor that differentiates the two Segment Groups.